Evidence for the dynamical dark energy with evolving Hubble constant: Conclusions and discussions

-The reconstruction of $w(z)$ using both $\rm Mat \acute{e} rn$-3/2 and Gaussian kernels shows consistent results with the Horndeski prior, particularly the evidence of two phantom crossings.
 As one of the most general scalar-tensor theories involving second-order field equations, the Horndeski framework has been widely investigated for its potential to alleviate the Hubble tension by predicting a large $H_0$ \citep{2022PhRvD.106l4051P, 2023PhRvD.108b4012B, 2024EPJC...84..220T}.
-Defining the effective Hubble parameters through the expansion rate of $\Lambda$CDM and $w$CDM models, \cite{2025PDU....4801847M} proposed that a running $H_0$ naturally arises from evolving dark energy.
+After defining the effective Hubble parameters through the expansion rate of $\Lambda$CDM and $w$CDM models, \citet{2025PDU....4801847M} and \citet{2025ApJ...994L..22J} proposed that a running $H_0$ naturally arises from evolving dark energy.
 Because phantom-crossing behavior can drive a faster expansion phase leading to large $H_0$, the concept of an evolved $H_0(z)$ is theoretically motivated.
 Furthermore, our reconstructions of $w(z)$ are compatible with various dynamical dark-energy models.
 If dark energy can possess multiple internal degrees of freedom, such as multi-field models \citep{2005PhRvD..71d7301H, 2005PhLB..608..177G, 2008JCAP...03..013C}, modified vacuum models \citep{2000PhRvD..62h3503P, 2006PhRvD..73b3513C}, and interacting dark-energy models \citep{2000PhRvD..61h3503B}, phantom crossing can be generated properly.